YOUR PRIVACY IS IMPORTANT TO US

 charge you and make sure your payment reaches us

 support you more if you are a vulnerable customer

 We use the following to provide products and services and manage your account:

 Your contact details and other information to confirm your identity and your communications with us.
 This includes your gender, name, address, phone number, email address, agreement number and passwords.

 Your communications with us, including letters emails and phone calls.

 Information from cookies placed on your connected devices that we need so we can provide a service.

 We use this information to carry out our contract (or to prepare a contract) and provide products or services to you.
-If you don’t give us the correct information or ask us to delete it, we might not be able to provide you with the product or service you ordered from us.
+If you do not give us the correct information or ask us to delete it, we might not be able to provide you with the product or service you ordered from us.

 We’ll use your personal information if we consider it is in our legitimate business interests so that we can operate as an efficient and effective business.
 We use your information to: